 A deep dive into the opportunities and challenges of driving digital transformation in smaller building societies.
 Hear the personal experiences of both those who have successfully driven digital into their infrastructures, and those who are still on the journey.
 Explore the power of network collaboration and platformication to unlock significant revenue streams and create a personalised digital experience for members.

-The benefits of pursuing platformication in Building Societies to allow a seamless interconnected digital experience for members.
+The benefits of pursuing platformication in Building Societies and the part mutuality plays when driving digital to deliver a seamless interconnected digital experience for members.